 Reading Rainbow Book Club

-The Canmore Public Library, in conjunction with the Bow Valley Safe Spaces working group, is proud to introduce the brand-new Reading Rainbow Book Club!
+The Canmore Public Library, in conjunction with the Bow Valley Safe Spaces working group, is proud to welcome you to the Reading Rainbow Book Club!

 At the Reading Rainbow Book Club, everyone belongs.
 We invite the 2S+LGBTQIA community, along with friends and allies, to join us in reading and discussing books that feature a 2S+LGBTQIA storyline or are written by a 2S+LGBTQIA author.